imagej/imagej.github.io/_pages/SPIM_Bead_Registration_deprecated.md

 description: test description
 ---

-{% include info-box name='Selective Plane Illumination Microscopy Registration ' software='ImageJ ' author='Stephan Preibisch, Stephan Saalfeld, Johannes Schindelin, Pavel Tomancak ' maintainer='Stephan Preibisch ' filename='SPIM\_Registration.jar ' released='February 2010 ' latest-version='September 2011 ' category='[SPIM Registration](Category_Registration ) ' website=' [Stephan Preibisch"s homepage](http://fly.mpi-cbg.de/~preibisch) ' %}
+{% include info-box name='Selective Plane Illumination Microscopy Registration' software='ImageJ' author='Stephan Preibisch, Stephan Saalfeld, Johannes Schindelin, Pavel Tomancak' maintainer='Stephan Preibisch' filename='SPIM\_Registration.jar' released='February 2010' latest-version='September 2011' category='[SPIM Registration](Category_Registration)' website=' [Stephan Preibisch"s homepage](http://fly.mpi-cbg.de/~preibisch)' %}

 Important Note
 --------------

 <span style="color:#A52A2A"> ***Please Note: This version of the software is outdated.
-It will be part of Fiji for the time being, but I highly recommend using the new [Multiview Reconstruction Plugin](Multiview-Reconstruction ).
-It is much more powerful, flexible and completely integrated with the [BigDataViewer](BigDataViewer ).*** </span>
+It will be part of Fiji for the time being, but I highly recommend using the new [Multiview Reconstruction Plugin](Multiview-Reconstruction).
+It is much more powerful, flexible and completely integrated with the [BigDataViewer](BigDataViewer).*** </span>

 Citation
 --------

 Please note that the SPIM registration plugin available through Fiji, is based on a publication.
 If you use it successfully for your research please be so kind to cite our work:

 -   S. Preibisch, S. Saalfeld, J. Schindelin and P. Tomancak (2010) "Software for bead-based registration of selective plane illumination microscopy data", *Nature Methods*, **7**(6):418-419.
-[Webpage](http://www.nature.com/nmeth/journal/v7/n6/full/nmeth0610-418.html) [PDF](Media_Nmeth0610-418.pdf ) [Supplement](Media_Nmeth0610-418-S1.pdf )
+[Webpage](http://www.nature.com/nmeth/journal/v7/n6/full/nmeth0610-418.html) [PDF](Media_Nmeth0610-418.pdf) [Supplement](Media_Nmeth0610-418-S1.pdf)

-For technical details about the bead-based registration method and SPIM imaging see [SPIM Registration Method](SPIM_Registration_Method ).
+For technical details about the bead-based registration method and SPIM imaging see [SPIM Registration Method](SPIM_Registration_Method).

 Overview of the ***deprecated*** SPIM bead-based registration plugin
 --------------------------------------------------------------------